fizbin/pe100challenge/problem11/src/README.md

 thing to do is take each line, split at spaces, and parse the numbers. (then put it all into an array or two-dimensional vector)

+...

+Okay, so I clearly am missing something about Rust's integer types and how one works with them because this took me far too long, and most of that time was fighting the compiler to let me combine different kinds of integers.
+I'm still not happy with where I ended up, or how to deal easily with Rust's different integers.